Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 • Improves retention

-• Supports clearer decision-making
+• Supports clearer, faster decision-making

-• Builds long-term resilience
+• Builds long-term organizational resilience

 A Different Way to Think About Communication